pouchdb/pouchdb/docs/_posts/2017-01-04-how-we-performance-tune-pouchdb.md

 ### Measure twice, cut once

 There's an old English idiom that says ["measure twice, cut once"](https://en.wiktionary.org/wiki/measure_twice_and_cut_once#English).
-Apparently it's a reference to carpentry, but I find it to be excellent advice for performance-tuning as well.
+Apparently it's a reference to carpentry, but I think it's excellent advice for performance-tuning as well.

 When trying to improve the performance of any piece of code, proper measurements are your most valuable asset.
-You can't get any faster if you don't know what "fast" means.
+You can't get fast if you don't know what "fast" means.

-PouchDB maintains [a simple set of benchmarks](https://github.com/pouchdb/pouchdb/tree/master/tests/performance) using [tape](https://github.com/substack/tape) as well as `performance.mark()`, `performance.measure()`, and `performance.now()`, aka the [User Timing API](https://developer.mozilla.org/en-US/docs/Web/API/User_Timing_API).
+PouchDB maintains [a simple set of benchmarks](https://github.com/pouchdb/pouchdb/tree/master/tests/performance) using [tape](https://github.com/substack/tape) as well as `performance.mark()`, `performance.measure()`, and `performance.now()`, i.e. the [User Timing API](https://developer.mozilla.org/en-US/docs/Web/API/User_Timing_API).
 These APIs provide accurate timings as well as nice visualizations in the Chrome Dev Tools:

 Previously we had been using `Date.now()`, but this API is no longer recommended for performance testing, because it's not as high-resolution as `performance`.
-During the course of modernizing our measurements, I also built a standalone library called [marky](https://github.com/nolanlawson/marky), which makes it easier to use high-resolution APIs like `performance.mark()` and `measure()` while also falling back to `Date.now()` in older browsers.
+During the course of modernizing our test harness, I also built a standalone library called [marky](https://github.com/nolanlawson/marky), which makes it easier to use high-resolution APIs like `performance.mark()` and `measure()` while also falling back to `Date.now()` in older browsers.

-Once you've got your measurements in place, next you need to make sure that you reduce variability in the tests.
+Once you've got your measurements in place, next you need to make sure to reduce variability in the tests.
 When I run performance tests, I always ensure:

 1. **The Dev Tools have never been opened.** These add overhead to browsers.
 So for a fair assessment, it's best to completely close the Dev Tools, close the browser, and reopen it.
 2. **The laptop is connected to a power outlet.** Browsers may change their behavior in battery mode.
 For instance, Edge throttles `setTimeout()` to 16 milliseconds rather than the standard 4.
+3. **The web page is in the foreground.** Browsers can throttle a page if it's in a background tab or out of focus.
 3. **The tests are repeatable.** Performance tests should have enough iterations that you can see a clear, measurable difference between runs; you don't want to interpret statistical noise as a performance boost or regression.
 If you want to get really fancy, you can use something like [BenchmarkJS](https://benchmarkjs.com/) which does enough iterations to ensure statistical significance.

 Another important consideration when running performance tests is to **test in multiple browsers**.
 Many web developers have gotten into the habit of only ever testing in their browser of choice (usually Chrome), but this can be misleading, because browsers tend to differ enormously in their performance aspects.
 If you only test in one browser, you can miss performance opportunities (e.g. because the one browser happens to have already optimized a particular scenario) or over-engineer based on browser quirks (e.g. focusing only on [V8 deoptimizers](https://github.com/petkaantonov/bluebird/wiki/Optimization-killers)).